Hubie and Bertie

 Hubie and Bertie are animated cartoon mouse characters in the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons.
 Hubie and Bertie represent some of animator Chuck Jones' earliest work that was intended to be funny rather than cute.
-Seven Hubie and Bertie cartoons were produced between 1943 and 1952.
+Seven Hubie and Bertie cartoons were produced between 1943 and 1951.

 Debut

 Jones introduced Hubie and Bertie in the short The Aristo-Cat, first released on June 19, 1943.
-The plot of the cartoon would serve as the template for most future Hubie/Bertie outings: a character with some mental illness or degree of naïveté (here, a cat who doesn't know what a mouse looks like) is psychologically tormented by the pair.
-They tell the hungry cat that he is a lion and a bulldog his prey, leading to several painful encounters for the cat.
+The plot of the cartoon would serve as the template for most future Hubie/Bertie outings: a character with some mental illness or degree of naïveté is psychologically tormented by the pair.
+In "The Aristo-Cat", the cat is left in the care of a butler while its owner is away.
+After becoming fed up with the spoiled cat's abusive treatment, the butler quits, abandoning the cat.
+The cat has no one to feed it.
+It reads in a book that cats eat mice, but has no idea what a mouse looks like.
+Then the cat encounters Hubie and Bertie and the duo quickly realize the cat does not know they are mice.
+When the cat asks for help in finding something to eat, they point to a sleeping bulldog outside, telling the hungry cat that it's a mouse.
+When the cat goes out to eat the dog that it thinks is a mouse, it leads to several painful encounters for the cat.

 Hubie and Bertie as designed by Jones are mice with long snouts, large ears, and big, black noses.
 The two are anthropomorphic, walking on their stubby hind legs and using their forelimbs as arms.
 They are primarily distinguished by their color: one is brown with a lighter-colored belly and face, while the other is gray.
 Hubie has a Brooklyn accent ("Hey, Boit!
 C'mere!").
 Bertie has large buck teeth, and a habit of responding to Hubie with "Yeah-yeah, sure-sure!" or snickering "Riot!" if Hubie has just proposed some scheme with comic potential.

-Mel Blanc voiced Hubie.
-While historians differ on who voiced Bertie in the initial cartoon, Stan Freberg voiced him subsequently.